Chirnside: Sport

-The local football team, Chirnside F.C., plays in the Border Amateur league and appeared nine times in the Scottish Cup between 1935 and 1966.
+The local football team, Chirnside F.C., plays in the Border Amateur league, and appeared nine times in the Scottish Cup between 1935 and 1966.

 Notable people

 David Hume, the Scottish Enlightenment philosopher, lived in Ninewells House, just south of the village (see below).
 His nephew, the noted Scottish jurist David, later Baron Hume, was baptised at Chirnside in 1757.

-Chirnside is also the final resting place of Jim Clark, former world champion Formula One racing-car driver.
-Close to the churchyard in which Clark is buried, there is a memorial plaque and clock at the side of the main road through the village.
+Chirnside is also the final resting place of Jim Clark, former world champion Formula One racing-car driver, who set up the Border Reivers (racing team).
+At the top of the Crosshill, there is a memorial plaque and clock at the side of the main road through the village.
+The graveyard lies at the bottom of the Crosshill.
 The Jim Clark Motorsport Museum can be found in Duns.
+Prior to going to private school Jim Clark attended Chirnside Primary School.

-Joelle Murray, Scottish internationalist and Hibs footballer, is from the village.
+Joelle Murray, Scottish internationalist, and Hibs footballer, is from the village.

 Liam Craig, the former footballer, is from the village.

 Near the kirk once stood a tower house (demolished in the 18th century), built by the Earl of Dunbar, once the superior here.